allbin/google-maps-wrapper/README.md

 # Google Maps Wrapper

+## Changelog 1.2.0
+Added `map.getBoundsLiteral()` function which returns the current map bounds in LatLngBoundsLiteral format.

 ## Changelog 1.1.3
 Fixed bug where options were not correctly saved on initial creation of Markers, Polylines and Polygons.